Manufacturing Power and EV Charging Technology: 5 Considerations

 Beyond leveraging automation, integrating the manufacturing test strategy into the process is almost as important as the production itself.
 Navigating high-voltage product testing (rather than the low-voltage systems used in ICE production) requires the right equipment and expertise.
 Robustness tests (such as resistance, hi-pot, leak and other types of tests) are critical in ensuring the reliable performance of safety-critical products in the field.

-The quality of EV components is a critical concern for automakers.
+The quality of components in the EV charging station and power equipment is a critical concern for automakers.
 The production and testing of power and charging electronics is best approached with a manufacturing partner with mechanical assembly experience, electronics manufacturing expertise and core competencies rooted in the automotive industry.

 5. Staying Competitive and Lean Through Partnerships